 What's the process?

-Some of the above mentioned brokerage firms have a minimum opening account balance of $5,000 USD and other do not.
+Some of the above mentioned brokerage firms have a minimum opening account balance and other do not.
 You may wire your funds or transfer funds online with these brokerages, and one brokerage also accepts checks.
 Several brokerages pay interest on cash deposits when Israel's interest rate is sufficiently high.
 Funds can be withdrawn at any time from your investment account to your bank with a simple phone call or email as necessary.